When to Use Standard, Anti-Walk, and Anti-Rotation Pins

 To the average person, it might seem that if something exists, it exists for a reason.
 They might also believe that if it costs more, it must be better.

-Neither are necessarily true.
+Neither is necessarily true.

 If you have read through our article on trigger selection, you understand the role of the hammer and trigger pins.
 These pins secure the hammer and trigger to the lower receiver and in the appropriate position relative to one another.
 For your standard trigger, the trigger pivots on and around the trigger pin and the hammer pivots on and around the hammer pin.